 I love birds and I love making my own word search puzzles – it’s a challenge I’ve always enjoyed when I was younger, which I was able to use when I taught Grade 4 students, and now that I have a child.

-No, Pablo does not read yet, nor does he know the letters.
+No, our son does not read yet, nor does he know the letters.
 But the set of EXOTIC BIRDS miniatures that I got from Educational Toys Philippines got me so excited that I immediately thought of putting a little twist in my usual word search puzzles.
 Instead of having a list of the words you’re supposed to look for, the miniatures serve as clues!